-Makoshika is Montana’s largest State Park and it’s filled with hoodoos, capstones, sink holes, and dinosaur fossils.
-The badlands are a fascinating landscape and we always enjoying hiking there.
+Makoshika is Montana’s largest State Park and it’s filled with hoodoos, capstones, sinkholes, and dinosaur fossils.
+The badlands are a fascinating landscape and we always enjoy hiking there.

 The visitor center houses triceratops and tyrannosaurus rex fossils along with other badlands interpretive displays.
 Dinosaur fossils have been found in the park and you can hike the 1.0-mile round trip Diane Gabriel Trail to see hadrosaur vertebrae that have been partially excavated.

 The Capstone Trail (0.5-mile loop) passes a natural bridge, along with other wacky landscape features.
 The Twin Sisters are probably the most photographed features in the park and can be reached in 0.1 miles.